WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

     directoryName parameter is not currently supported.

-### readFile(extensionId, fileName)
+### readFile(fileName)

-    Returns a UTF8-Encoded String for the contents of the file with the given fileName in the directory for the given extensionId.
+    Returns a UTF8-Encoded String for the contents of the file with the given fileName in the directory for the calling extension.

-    Throws if the extensionId or fileName is invalid, if the file's full pathName is > 255 characters, or if the file does not exist, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    if the file's full pathName is > 255 characters, or if the file does not exist, or if there is an operating system error.

-### readJSONFile(extensionId, fileName)
+### readJSONFile(fileName)

-    Returns a UTF8-encoded string for the contents of the file with the given fileName in the directory for the given extensionId
+    Returns a UTF8-encoded string for the contents of the file with the given fileName in the directory for the calling extension

-    Throws if the extensionId or fileName is invalid, if the file's full pathName is > 255 characters, or if the file does not exist, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    if the file's full pathName is > 255 characters, or if the file does not exist, or if there is an operating system error.

-### readObjectFromJSONFile(extensionId, fileName)
+### readObjectFromJSONFile(fileName)

-    Returns a JavaScript object for the JSON contents of the file with the given fileName in the directory for the given extensionId
+    Returns a JavaScript object for the JSON contents of the file with the given fileName in the directory for the calling extension

-    Throws if the extensionId or fileName is invalid, if the file's full pathName is > 255 characters, or if the file does not exist, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    if the file's full pathName is > 255 characters, or if the file does not exist, or if there is an operating system error.

-###  writeFile(extensionId, fileName, data [,writeMode])
+###  writeFile(fileName, data [,writeMode])

-    Writes the UTF8-Encoded data to the file with the given fileName in the directory for the given extensionId.
+    Writes the UTF8-Encoded data to the file with the given fileName in the directory for the calling extension.

     The optional writeMode parameter has these options:
     - 'overwrite'        (the default)  will replace any existing file or create a new file.